 There are three variations in how these agencies operate:

-It is important for you to retain your own copy of the invoice received from the retailer for future reference.
-If you are mailing an invoice back for refund, it is advisable to keep a photocopy.
+It is important for you to retain your own copy of the documentation received from the retailer for future reference.
+If you are mailing the documentation back for a refund, it is advisable to keep a photocopy.

-Where an individual item costs €2,000 or more (including VAT), it must be presented to Customs, along with the receipt/voucher, before any VAT refund will be approved.
+Where an individual item costs €2,000 or more (including VAT), it must be presented to Customs, along with the appropriate documentation, before any VAT refund will be approved.

-The retailer or agency is obliged to make the refund within five weeks at the latest after receiving of your invoice.
+The retailer or agency is obliged to make the refund within 25 working days of receiving your documentation.
 If a refund is not received, you should contact the retailer or agency concerned.

-If you are having difficulty getting your refund, you can contact the Revenue Commissioners, VAT Interpretation Branch, Dublin Castle, Dublin 2 (see where to apply).
+If you are having difficulty getting your refund, you can contact the Revenue Commissioners (see ‘Where to apply’ below).
 It should be noted, however, that the Revenue Commissioners do not administer the Retail Export Scheme OR make refunds directly to tourists under the scheme.

 In order to cover administration costs, retailers and VAT-refunding agencies usually charge an administration fee.
 All retailers and VAT-refunding agencies are obliged to clearly indicate the level of this fee.
 Similarly, agencies making refunds in foreign currency are obliged to indicate the exchange rate used.

-If you are having difficulty obtaining your refund, you can contact the Revenue Commissioners, VAT Interpretation Branch, Dublin Castle, Dublin 2.
+If you are having difficulty obtaining your refund, you can contact the Revenue Commissioners.

 More information on the Retail Export Scheme is available on Revenue's website.